v-rgrace/Viva/Viva/glint/setup/advanced-config-uploads.md

 ## Perform Retroactive User Updates

-When a survey closes, employee attributes that display in reporting aren't updated by regular employee data uploads.
+When a survey closes, employee attributes that display in reporting don't update with regular employee data uploads.
 To update data in reporting in a closed survey, use the Retroactive User Updates option to apply new values.
 This option applies new data to past versions of user data and doesn't touch current employee information.

 > [!NOTE]
 > To retroactively update a Manager Hierarchy, always use the RETROACTIVE_PULSE_UPDATE Data App and not the Retroactive User Updates option.
 [Learn more](glint-data-apps.md).